Lariatch/Music-Markers/README.md

 Length of a beat.
 Currently this is locked to quarter notes.
 Changing this value does nothing at the moment.

 ### Frame Range:
 This will determine the range of the timeline to set markers in.
+If they are set to 0 the blend files timeline range is used.

 #### Start Frame
 The frame the first marker is placed on.
-If this is set to 0 than the start frame of the timeline is used.

 #### End Frame
 The last frame considered for placing markers.